-In practice, dawn raids have not been used particularly often as a means of conducting investigations, however, their number has recently increased.
+In practice, dawn raids have not been used particularly often as a means of conducting investigations.
 Most often, the Competition Council has provided prior notice to the undertaking subject to investigation of the planned visit to review documents and conduct interviews.